DYNAMOS-UVA/fl-disagreement-resolution/README.md

+# Federated Learning with Disagreement Resolution

+## Track-Specific Evaluation and Visualization

+The federated learning system supports track-specific evaluation, where each separate model track created due to client disagreements is evaluated individually.
+This provides insights into how the different tracks perform compared to the global model.

+Key features:
+- Each track's performance metrics (accuracy, precision, recall, F1 score) are evaluated and displayed at the end of each round
+- Track comparison plots show the relative performance of each track within a round
+- Track progress plots visualize how each track's performance evolves over time
+- Detailed track evaluation results are saved as JSON files for further analysis

+The evaluation system automatically detects when multiple tracks are created due to client disagreements and evaluates each track's model independently against the test dataset.

 # Federated Learning Framework

 A modular, flexible framework for federated learning experiments that supports both N-CMAPSS RUL prediction and MNIST classification (with extension support for other datasets).